exocode/ruby-on-alpine/README.md

-# Ruby on Alpine
+# Ruby on latest Alpine

-Ruby Server based on alpine which is the smallest
+Ruby server package based on the latest alpine release for ruby and ruby on rails applications.

+Nokogiri, openssl, imagemagick and curl pre installed